openlookeng/hetu-core/hetu-docs/en/migration/hetu-hive-functions.md

 2. Users can limit the maximum running time of hive functions by setting `max-function-running-time-in-second`.
 The default value is `600 seconds`.
 3. Users can also limit the thread pool size of running the hive functions by setting `function-running-thread-pool-size`.
 The default value is `100`.

-An example configuration in `config.properties` is presented as follows:
+An example configuration in `config.properties` is as follows:
 ```
 max-function-running-time-enable=true
 max-function-running-time-in-second=300
 function-running-thread-pool-size=10
 ```
-**Attention: Since each row data of the table may use the hive function once, so enable the hive function asynchronous execution may lead to seriously performance degradation.
+**Attention: Since each row data of the table may use the hive function once, so enabling the hive function asynchronous execution may lead to seriously performance degradation.
 Please choose a balance between security and performance according to the actual situation**

 ### **Details**
 1. In openLooKeng, we only support UDF with the following types: